+-

 FPT EMSEC TOE emanation 1

-FPT EMSEC.1 TOE Emanation has two constituents:
+FPT_EMSEC.1 TOE Emanation has two constituents:

 FPT_EMSEC.1.1 Limit of Emissions requires to not emit intelligible emissions enabling access to TSF data or user data.

 FPT_EMSEC.1.2 Interface Emanation requires not to emit interface emanation enabling access to TSF data or user data.

 Management: FPT_EMSEC.1

+There are no management activities foreseen.

 Audit: FPT_EMSEC.1

+There are no actions defined to be auditable.

-FPT EMSEC.1 TOE Emanation
+FPT_EMSEC.1 TOE Emanation

+Hierarchical to: No other components.

+Dependencies: No dependencies.

-FPT_EMSEC.1.1 The TOE shall not emit [assignment: types of emissions] in excess of [assignment: specified limits] enabling access to [assignment: list of types of TSF data] and [assignment: list of types of user data].
+FPT_EMSEC.1.1 The TOE shall not emit [assignment: types of emissions ] in excess of [assignment: specified limits ] enabling access to [assignment: list of types of TSF data ] and [assignment: list of types of types of user data ].

-FPT_EMSEC.1.2 The TSF shall ensure [assignment: type of users] are unable to use the following interface [assignment: type of connection] to gain access to [assignment: list of types of TSF data] and

-[assignment: list of types of user data].
+FPT_EMSEC.1.2 The TSF shall ensure [assignment: type of users ] are unable to use the following interface [assignment: type of connection ] to gain access to [assignment: list of types of TSF data ] and [assignment: list of types of user data ].

-All information provided in this document is subject to legal disclaimers

-6. Security Requirements (ASE_REQ)
+6. Security Requirements (ASE\REQ)